 Problem 8: Reduce Runoff

-Runoff is rain that cannot be all absorbed by the ground on which it falls.
+Runoff is rain that cannot be completely absorbed by the ground on which it falls.
 For this job, the ideal plant is creeping, fast-growing, and has fibrous roots.
 A good example is Golden Creeping Thyme (Thymus x citriodoras).
 It has a fibrous root system, grows fast, and has a pleasant scent.

 Reducing runoff delays the discharge of rainwater to the sewage system, cleans the rainwater, and allows evaporation through the plants, and thus reducing flooding.